benhutchins/docker-mediawiki/README.md

 ## Enabling SSL/TLS/HTTPS

-To enable SSL on your server, place your certificate files inside your mounted share volume as `ssl.key`, `ssl.crt` and `ssl.bundle.crt`.
-Then add `-e MEDIAWIKI_ENABLE_SSL=true` to your `docker run` command.
-This will enable the ssl module for Apache and force your instance of mediawik to SSL-only, redirecting all requests from port 80 (http) to 443 (https).
-Also be sure to include [`-P` or `-p 443:443`](https://docs.docker.com/reference/run/#expose-incoming-ports) in your `docker run` command.
+To enable SSL on your server, simply place your `ssl.key`, `ssl.crt` and `ssl.bundle.crt` files in your volume mounted to `/data`.
+This will enable the ssl module for Apache and make the wiki HTTPS-only.
+Be sure to include [`-P` or `-p 443:443`](https://docs.docker.com/reference/run/#expose-incoming-ports) in your `docker run` command.

 **Note** When enabling SSL, you must update the `$wgServer` in your `LocalSettings.php` to include `https://` as the prefix.
 If using automatic install, update the `MEDIAWIKI_SITE_SERVER` environmental variable.